polarhive/videos/README.md

-# A meta-data repository for videos published on: YouTube, PeerTube & LBRY
+# A metadata repository for videos published on: YouTube, PeerTube & LBRY

+Hi!
+I'm Nathan.
 A geeky student — interested in computers, minimalism, collaboration & the web.
 I like talking about tech, privacy & [libre-software](https://polarhive.ml/blog/free-libre-software/) on this channel.

 ---